-FINANCIAL AID INFORMATION Adult & Graduate Studies Graduate Programs
+FINANCIAL AID INFORMATION Adult and Graduate Studies Graduate Programs

-The Office of Financial Services at Oklahoma Wesleyan University is committed to assisting students in meeting their educational expenses.
+The Financial Aid Office at Oklahoma Wesleyan University is committed to assisting students in meeting their educational expenses.
 Graduate level students are eligible for non-need-based in the forms of unsubsidized loans

 Each year, students must submit the Free Application for Federal Student Aid (FAFSA) to qualify to receive Federal and State Aid.
 Oklahoma Wesleyan University (Code #003151) must be listed as a college to receive the FAFSA information.
-By listing OKWU on the FAFSA, the Office of Financial Services will be able to determine a student's eligibility for Federal Student Aid.
+By listing OKWU on the FAFSA, the Financial Aid Office will be able to determine a student's eligibility for Federal Student Aid.